-MAJOR SHIFTS IN INTERIOR DESIGN & COLOR
+MY IMPRESSION ABOUT MAJOR SHIFTS IN INTERIOR DESIGN & COLOR TRENDS

 Shift 1: From Minimalism to Maximalism

-So, I'll tell you the same thing I told her (but realize I don't have my eye on your room & I can't mind read) - if you’re looking to add more interest to make your house a home, I recommend playing with different textures, mixing prints, and introducing bold color little by little.
+So, I'll tell you the same thing I told her (but realize I don't have my eye on your room & I can't mind read) - if you’re looking to add your unique authenticity to make your house a home, I recommend deciding what's most important - color, pattern or texture, and then introducing it little by little.

 Shift 2: From Cool Colors to Warm - aka: Brown in Back!

 You heard it hear first folks!
 But this is not the same brown of 20 years ago and it's not called 'brown' (just like pink isn't called pink - lol).
-It's called copper (with a muddy orange base) and tobacco or wheat (with a muddy yellow base).
-Home interiors are shifting away from stark and cool neutrals to embrace a warmer feel.
+These are warm earth toned, muted colors rooted in nature and are called copper. sienna, clay and caramel (with a orange base), tobacco, amber or wheat (with a muddy yellow base) & beige or bone (think creamy white).
+Home interiors are shifting away from sterile, cool neutrals to embrace a warmer feel.
 This shift started slowly before the pandemic but is escalating quickly because Scientist have confirmed the impact color has on our mood (which gives us permission to use it) and color is an easy & inexpensive way to transform your home into a relaxing oasis away from the chaos of the outside world.
-More and more clients are asking for help creating 'comforting' spaces within their homes since so much more time is being spent there.
+More and more clients are asking for help creating 'comforting' spaces within their homes since so much more time is spent there.
 So color trends are leaning more towards warmer tones in everything from wall colors, tiles, and counter tops to fabrics and metals.
 These colors mixed with soft textures, create an oasis everyone will want to spend time in.

 Shift 3: From Sharp and Angular Lines & Shapes to Soft and Organic:

 Curves have made a comeback and I'm loving this juxtaposition of male and female!
 First, I saw curves used in sofas and furniture, and now I am seeing an increased theme throughout other design details as well.
-This is quite the shift from the sharp angular, masculine lines and shapes that have been dominating home interiors for the last 15 years.
-Adding curves back into the mix will inject softness and balance into any space.
+This is quite the shift from the sharp rectangular, masculine lines and shapes that have been dominating home interiors for the last 15 years.
+Adding curves back into the mix will inject softness and elegance into any space.
 The addition of curves is synonymous with adding femininity back into interior design.
 I mean stop and think about it - Adam was incomplete without Eve for a reason - perfectly balanced design involves both the pretty and the practical.
 My tip for introducing curves: start with less and build from there.
 Consider a curved mirror, curved chair (see below), wavy but subtle lines in your counter top, curved accent tiles or something as simple as adding art or table top accents with curvy lines and shapes.
 Or consider adding feminine touches in your fabrics - think velvet and florals.
-The Mood Board below illustrates a lovely mix of current trends beautifully.
+The Mood Board below illustrates a lovely mix of soft shapes and organic lines beautifully.

 Shift #4: From Unused Space to Multi Functional Spaces